mdn/content/files/en-us/web/api/attribution_reporting_api/index.md

 - {{httpheader("Attribution-Reporting-Eligible")}}
   - : Used to indicate that the response corresponding to the request is eligible to take part in attribution reporting, by registering either an attribution source or trigger.
 - {{httpheader("Attribution-Reporting-Register-Source")}}
-  - : Included as part of a response to a request that included an `Attribution-Reporting-Eligible` header, this is used to register an attribution source.
+  - : HTTP response that registers a page feature as an attribution source.
+This is included as part of a response to a request that included an `Attribution-Reporting-Eligible` header.
 - {{httpheader("Attribution-Reporting-Register-Trigger")}}
-  - : Included as part of a response to a request that included an `Attribution-Reporting-Eligible` header, this is used to register an attribution trigger.
+  - : HTTP response that registers a page feature as an attribution trigger.
+This is included as part of a response to a request that included an `Attribution-Reporting-Eligible` header.
 - {{httpheader("Permissions-Policy")}} {{httpheader('Permissions-Policy/attribution-reporting','attribution-reporting')}} directive
   - : Controls whether the current document is allowed to use attribution reporting.